Luhansk Power Station: Russo-Ukrainian War

 On 3 September 2014, Ukrainian Aidar Battalion commander Serhiy Melnychuk announced that they had mined the plant (which gives electricity to 98% of Luhansk Oblast), and that they will blow it up if the separatist forces advanced.
 On 17 September, part of the plant exploded due to combat in the zone, while firefighters couldn't act due to the fire and the mines planted.

+In April 2017, power plant became synchronized with the Unified State Electric Power System of Ukraine via two 110 kV overhead lines, one from Svatove to Kurylivka, and another from Soledar to Bakhmut.
+As a result of damage to the 220 kV overhead line in northern Luhansk Oblast, the reliability of the power plant's output remained low by 2020.

-The plant suspended work on 21 February 2022, head of the Luhansk Regional Administration Serhiy Haidai stated this was due to shelling by the Russian separatist forces in Donbas.
+The plant suspended work on 21 February 2022, head of the Luhansk Regional Administration Serhiy Haidai stated this was due to shelling by the Russian separatist forces in Donbas, and left local residents in Shchastia without water, power, and heat.
 The next day the plant was shelled again.

 The plant completely shut down due to shelling and was permanently damaged beyond repair.